madrazo/HypPhoton/README.md

 https://www.exitgames.com/en/Realtime

-Working on window/Android.

-(Warning:Probably a bit outdated)
+This fork is Working on Windows (Updated May 2017) Copy photon SDK into HypPhoton\project\windows\photon